 Outing.golf

-Group input, destination options, courses, and lodging are all in the same planning thread.
-Preferences inform which options rank higher.
+Destinations, courses, and lodging stay tied to the same shortlist.
+Group preferences inform which options rank higher.

 Spreadsheet